What are Stop Loss Strategies?

 He decided that he wants to be stopped out based on the Stock State Indicators, so he has set that alert for his position.

-Once Newmont gets stopped out and your friend is alerted to that, he could then choose to sell the position.
+Once Newmont gets stopped out, he could then choose to exit the trade.

 How can I quickly research a new position for a good stop loss strategy?

-Now that you opened the Stock Analyzer, you are ready to research a stock.
-In the search box, type in the ticker that interests you.
+Now that you opened the Stock Analyzer, you’re ready to research a stock.
+In the search box, type the ticker that interests you.
 A list will appear.
 Click on the ticker in the list.

 Remember, don’t type in any special characters when entering the ticker.
 Just start typing the letters of the ticker, and then select it from the list that appears.

 First, we tell you what color the SSI is.
 If you only want to invest in something that is green, you will immediately know if this position is right for you.
-In this case, for MMM, it is green.
+In this case, for MMM, it is green (as of Aug.
+2017).

 Next, take note of the third column for these three stop loss strategies.
 These stop prices tell you when you would be stopped out for the position.
 You can compare this price to the latest close.
 The comparison can help you decide which stop loss strategy would work best for you.